lengocluyen/relation_extraction_textmine25/defi_textmine_2025/method2/README.md

 # Method2
 Trying to reduce the confusion between classes and improve accuracy in small classes.
+1. Problem fraiming: _how to tag and restrain the text to the most expressive part, reducing noise?_
+2. Relation identification (RI): _is the entity-tagged text expressing any relation?_
+3. Relation classification (RC): _what relations is expressed then?_

+In the next subsections we describe how we proceed for each of these 3 steps:

-1. Tagging the entities in texts and returned a dataframe with columns:
+## 1. Problem fraiming: Tagging the entities in texts and returned a dataframe with columns:
     - `text_index`
     - `e1_id`: id of the subject/head entity in the list of entities of the text
     - `e2_id`: id of the object/tail entity in the list of entities of the text
     - `e1_type`: subject/head entity type
     - `e2_type`: object/tail entity type
     - `text`: full text with entity mentions tagged according to their respective type.
+    - `reduced_text`: text reduced to only sentences containing either:
+        - both entities (if there is any)
+        - at least one of the entities
     - `relations`: list of relations between the entities
-2. Filtering to identify whether the tagged text might expressed a possible relation
+## 2. Filtering to identify whether the tagged text might expressed a possible relation
     1. Rule-based filtering tagged texts that imply:
         - if head == tail, an entity type is in a unary relation in the train set
         - otherwise, an entity type pair that is in a binary relation in the train set
     2. ML-based filtering using a binary classification to distinguishes in scope and out-of scope (`oos`) relation: i.e. **does the tagged text express any relation?**
-3. If the text has a relation then determine what relations are expressed:
+## 3. If the text has a relation then determine what relations are expressed:
     - if a single entity is tagged, then a unary relation extractor is used to determine what attribute of the entity is expressed
     - Otherwise, a binary relation extractor is use to identify which ones of the other relations are expressed